 Afternoon Session: What Future?

 Patrick Holden Making Our Food Safe and Sustainable

 Jo Royle Designing Our Way out of Plastic Seas

 Matt Harvey Performance

-* Simon Ripley is an abstract artist currently working alongside Carrie Clarke.
+* Simon Ripley is an abstract artist working alongside Carrie Clarke.
 He offers art workshops to patients living with dementia, then creates his own art work in response to the experience.
-His screen prints will be hanging in the auditorium during the day.
+His screen prints were hanging in the auditorium during the day.